Psychedelic/ic-kit/README.md

 ### Dependency Injection

-Now you sync (non-async) methods can be simplified, we wrap them in the appropriate `with` and `with_mut` methods for you so you don't hae to think about it.
+Now your sync (non-async) methods can be simplified, we wrap them in the appropriate `with` and `with_mut` methods for you so you don't have to think about it.

 ```rust
 use ic_kit::prelude::*;